My life changed for the better the evening my friend Stephen told me ponytails on a woman were the equivalent of khakis on a man.

 "Besides," I said.
 "If I walked around with perfect hair and makeup, it would be false advertising.
 I am not that kind of woman."

 The debate ended at the table, but continued to rage in my head.
 These guys have immaculate taste.
 Could they be right?
 Should I be wearing my hair down?
-It is, after all, long and lush.
-The color is exquisite, and should be considering how much the highlights alone are worth.
+It is, after all, long and lush when I bother to maintain it.
+The color is exquisite, and should be considering how much the highlights cost me each year.

 And then there was the question of men.
 I was newly single and I had worn my hair up for 10 years straight.
 Had I worn my hair down, would I be married by now?